top of page

 Zeta Amicae Logo

-Amicae are women who believe in and support the ideals of Zeta Phi Beta Sorority, Inc., but have not attended college.
-The Zeta Amicae group was established as an official auxiliary of Zeta Phi Beta during the 1948 National Convention (Grand Boule).
-Lambda Zeta Chapter established the Zeta Amicae of Houston that same year, and has served as a co-sponsor of the group for more than 70 years.
+Amicae are women who believe in and support the ideals of Zeta Phi Beta Sorority, Inc., but have not earned a college degree.
+The Zeta Amicae group was established as an official auxiliary of Zeta Phi Beta during the 1948 Grand Boulé (National Convention).
+The first national charter was issued to Lambda Zeta Chapter as the sponsoring chapter of the Zeta Amicae of Houston, Texas.
+Lambda Zeta along with Gamma Omega Zeta and Omicron Gamma Zeta serve as sponsoring graduate chapters.
+The auxiliary has been involved in the Houston community for over 75 years.

 bottom of page